Can a change of diet save the world?

-Being obese brings with it a higher rate of heart problems and diabetes not to mention cancer, Alzheimer’s, and Dementia.
+Being obese brings with it a higher rate of heart problems and diabetes, not to mention cancer, Alzheimer’s, and Dementia.
 The big culprit being the way we live and eat.

-What does the diet consist of
+What does the diet comprise

 Sugar and animal protein are not big on this list of foods.
 Percentage wise you will only get small amounts of it.
 The Lancet Commission states that the death risks of an unhealthy diet are greater than unsafe sex, alcohol, drug and tobacco use combined.

 You will hear about the concept of Carbon Footprint and how you can measure your own.
 What you can do to reduce it.
 The long term measures we should start and then continue implementing to deal with the problem on a global scale.